A-Yoshimoto-Account/cs4485-stockmarket/README.md

 - accesses articles from the web with News API and web scraping
 - uses a Docker container of the Milvus vector database to store and access text and text embeddings
 - uses the OpenAI Python API to access GPT models

+Please have environment variables or a .env for OPENAI_API_KEY and NEWS_API_KEY